asyncapi/template-for-generator-templates/README.md

 For local development, you need different variations of this command.
 First of all, you need to know about three important CLI flags:

 - `--debug` enables the debug mode in Nunjucks engine what makes filters debugging simpler,
-- `--watch-template` enables a watcher of changes that you make in the template.
+- `--watch-template` enables a watcher of changes that you make in a template.
 It regenerates your template whenever it detects a change,
 - `--install` enforces reinstallation of the template

 There are two ways you can work on template development: